 Forest of Saint-Germain-en-Laye © French Moments

 The forest gate near Maisons-Laffitte © French Moments

-The arrival of the railway in 1835 (line Paris-Saint-Lazare to Saint-Germain) and the later development of the car attracted more and more visitors into the forest.
-Today it is estimated that between 2 and 3 million people visit the forest each year.
+The arrival of the railway in 1835 (line Paris-Saint-Lazare to Saint-Germain) and the later development of the car attracted more and more visitors to the forest.

+Forest of Saint-Germain-en-Laye © French Moments